Mac0r0ni/kik-bot-api-unofficial/README.md

 # Kik Bot API #
+This fork just adds in the [Kik-API-Modifications, Made by vilq](https://github.com/VyIq/Kik-API-Modifications), and maybe some other few things from time to time.
+Stored here for ease of use.

-This fork just adds in the [Kik-API-Modifications, Made by vilq](https://github.com/VyIq/Kik-API-Modifications) Use this library to develop bots for [Kik Messenger](https://www.kik.com) that are essentially automated humans.
+Use this library to develop bots for [Kik Messenger](https://www.kik.com) that are essentially automated humans.

 It basically lets you do the same things as the offical Kik app by pretending to be a real smartphone client; It communicates with Kik's servers at `talk1110an.kik.com:5223` over a modified version of the [XMPP](https://xmpp.org/about/technology-overview.html) protocol.